 This school is a great value for students in Michigan.
 Don't be concerned about affording Western Michigan University; 60.0% of their undergraduates get some form of financial aid.
 Go on a virtual tour to learn more about WMU.

 Grand Valley State University is a good option for students pursuing a Public Relations & Advertising degree.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

-Students should not let affordability concerns stop them from deciding on this school since 65.0% of students receive school funding.
 Because of a dedication to superior academic standards and a yearly net price of $21,124, Grand Valley State University is an excellent value for your money.
-Videos from GVSU could be a great way to learn more about university.
+Student success after graduation is essential to Grand Valley State University, and graduates usually leave the university with total debt much lower than the national average.
+Take a virtual tour to learn more about GVSU's campus.

 Central Michigan University is among your best bets if you're planning on studying Public Relations & Advertising.
-Students who have fun with a more slow-paced life will treasure the school's setting in the smallish town of Mount Pleasant, Michigan.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 It's hard to beat Spring Arbor University if you want to pursue Public Relations & Advertising as a major.
 It is located in the suburban location of Spring Arbor, Michigan.

-Due to Spring Arbor's excellent student-to-faculty ratio of 12:1, there are plenty of possibilities for students to work with their professors.
 For those who wish to carry on following their bachelor's degree, Spring Arbor University has grad programs available.
+Freshmen are not required to live on-campus at Spring Arbor University.
 Find out about what student life at Spring Arbor is really like by watching a few campus videos.

 Ferris State University is a wonderful choice for students pursuing a Public Relations & Advertising degree.
 Big Rapids, Michigan provides a stylish small-town ambiance for young people to learn in.